-First, check all your plants regularly and look for honeydew on the underside of leaves.
+First, check regularly for bugs on hoya plants and look for honeydew on the underside of the leaves.

 Once you spot even a tiny infestation, start applying aphid control.
 You don’t want them spreading from one plant to another and complicating the matter.